deepank120896/Zoom-Clone/plan.md

 - [x] Initialize our first view
 - [x] Create a Room ID
 - [x] Add ability to view our own video
-- [ ] Add ability to allow others to stream their video
+- [x] Add ability to allow New User to stream their video
     - [x] Create sockets and emit
     - [x] Join room and broadcast
     - [x] New User Joins and video call answered